Frequently Asked Questions about Let's Drive NJ Campaign

 Is there a current bill that will allow for all qualified New Jerseyans to obtain a driver’s license without regard to immigration status?

-Yes, legislation (A1738) introduced by Assemblywoman Annette Quijano (D-20) in 2018 would expand access to state-purpose only New Jersey driver’s licenses to qualified drivers who currently are unable to obtain a license because they cannot meet current documentation requirements.
+Yes, legislation (A4743/S3229) introduced by Assemblywoman Annette Quijano (D-20) in the Assembly and Senator Joseph Vitale in the Senate (D-19) in November 2018 would expand access to standard New Jersey driver’s licenses to qualified drivers who currently are unable to obtain a license because they cannot meet current documentation requirements.
 The legislation requires applicants to provide extensive documentary proof of identity, date of birth, and residency in New Jersey, in addition to passing the road test.

 More New Jersey drivers will be tested, trained, insured, and held accountable for their driving record.

 Licensed drivers will be more likely to stay at the scene of an accident to aid police and more likely to exchange insurance information in traffic accidents.